grapp1/kw-intern/parflow/docs/parflow_keys.rst

 .. note::
-    The value must be one of the following options ['Pressure', 'Flux']
+    The value must be one of the following options: Pressure, Flux

 Wells.{well_name}.ExtractionType